nihilor/microfrontends/README.md

 ## Developing Microfrontends with Webcomponents

 At the [OOP2020](https://www.oop-konferenz.de/oop2020.html) I held a presentation about why webcomponents are the ideal basis for microfrontends.
-Please find the slides and an simple example in the subdirectory [/oop2020](/oop2020).
+Please find the slides and a simple example in the subdirectory [/oop2020](/oop2020), one day after the presentation on February, 7th 2020.

 ## Podcast: Microfrontends